 In North-west Wales there are two coastal gems – the Isle of Anglesey AONB and ‘Snowdon’s arm’, the untamed Llŷn Peninsula AONB.

 Wherever you stay you’ll be close to Great Outdoors experiences.
-To give you a flavour, here’s a tour of the outdoors from some of our Welsh Rarebits members.
+To give you a flavour, here’s a tour of the outdoors from some of our Rarebits members.

 Where?
 The Bear Hotel (Crickhowell).

 Why?
 They’re on the doorstep of the best of the Brecon Beacons.
 Head up to Table Mountain (in Welsh Crug Hywel, ‘Hywel’s Fort’, so now you know where Crickhowell got its name from), or Pen y Fan, the highest summit in South Wales.